 Florence’s Ponte Vecchio or “Old Bridge” was probably one of the first bridges spanning the Arno River.
 Its history is therefore not straightforward.
 It was destroyed in 1345 and rebuilt anew.
 During the Second World War it was the only bridge over the Arno River in the area that was not demolished by the fleeing Germans (was it a strategy, or did they feel sorry?).
+Now it is one of the icons of Tuscany.
 To what influence does this bridge owe its current character?

 Apparently, the first bridge at this location was built around 966.
 However, it was destroyed and rebuilt again in the 14th century.
 The Ponte Vecchio owes its symmetrical character to the architects of the Dominican order.
 Some historians attribute the construction to the Dominican love of proportion and numbers.